-So far, we have created a pipeline by using the Copy Data Wizard.
+So far, we have created a pipeline by using the Copy Data Tool.
 There are several other ways to create a pipeline.
-Some of these were not immediately obvious to me :)

 How do I organize pipelines?

 I prefer dragging and dropping when I have a small number of folders and pipelines.
-Once the list extends below the visible part of the screen, it can be easier to use the move to feature.
+Once the list extends below the visible part of the screen, it can be easier to use Move item: